 And so, the chance to cruise along the mighty Bosporus and to see the dangerous waters of the Black Sea was something that I wasn’t going to miss.

-In the morning, Alp took Hanane and I for a lovely walk through Kadikoy.
+Our friend Alp took Hanane and I for a lovely walk through Kadikoy.
 We loved the Rose Garden and something that we found throughout Turkey and enjoyed hugely were the exercise stations.

 Not only are they free and sturdy, but they are also fun.
 Since we wanted to catch the ferry up the Bosporus, we didn’t have time to take a swim at the Marmara Sea Beach or eat an ice cream, but thanks to Alp, we know that Kadikoy is much more than just where the people who work live as so many of the guidebooks say.